 Evaluate the adequacy of the program for ensuring representative sampling.
 Select three sampling points, one for noble gases, one for radio-iodines, and one for particulates, from a selected GWMS and its sampling system.

 Inspection Guidance: The program describes the processes to ensure manual and process samples are representative of process system fluids.
 The program contains provisions for evaluating or addressing, line deposition, flow or loop seals, radiation monitor sensitivities changes related to decay, sample losses (i.e., line plate out, line deposition, non-isokinetic sampling), sample condensation, pressure and temperature correction of samples or delay in flow reaching monitors or sample points, and how these factors affect set point selection and calibrations.
-See NRC Information Notice 2013-13 and ANSI/HPS 13.1-2011.
+See NRC Information Notice 2013-13 and ANSI/Health Physics Society (HPS) 13.1-2011.

 Review the adequacy of the program for identifying sample points and establishing sampling frequencies.
 Select three sampling points, one for noble gases, one for radio-iodines, and one for particulates, from a selected GWMS and its sampling system.